sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Added option to show POWER as state.
 * (sbormann) Added preview of tile appeareance when setting tile colors.
 * (sbormann) Added scrollbar-settings for firefox.
+* (sbormann) Added option to adjust height of tile to the size of BACKGROUND_VIEW.

 ### 1.11.0 (2021-12-18)
 * (sbormann) Added the ability to globally change the default icons.